olvaffe/olv-notes/graphics/specs/vulkan.md

     - if the host domain was the cpu L2 and the device domain wsa the gpu L2, it would not work
-      - a memory domain operation from the host to the device would flush the cpu L2
+      - a memory domain operation from the host to the device would flush the cpu L2 and invalidate the gpu L2
-      - a memory domain operation from the device to the host would flush the gpu L2
+      - a memory domain operation from the device to the host would flush the gpu L2 and invalidate the cpu L2
       - a `VK_ACCESS_HOST_WRITE_BIT` in the src access mask of a memory dependency would generate a memroy domain operation from the host to the device
         - but we could not encode cpu L2 flush into the cmdbuf
     - it is more typical to have
       - the host domain is the system memory
-      - the device domain is both the system memory and the gpu L2
+      - the device domain is the gpu L2
-      - a memory domain operation from the host to the device is nop
+      - a memory domain operation from the host to the device invalidates gpu L2
       - a memory domain operation from the device to the host flushes gpu L2

 ## Appendix C: Compressed Image Formats